 Say you’re trying to sell your home.

 You’ve paid for an array of renovations, upgraded your appliances, and found a high-performing realtor.
-In other words, you’ve put in plenty of work into receiving the best possible offer for your home so you can turn a tidy profit.
+In other words, you’ve put plenty of work into receiving the best possible offer for your home so you can turn a tidy profit.

-Then imagine that, despite all that work you’ve put in, you go and leave your front yard completely un-maintained for weeks.
+Then imagine that, despite all the work you’ve put in, you go and leave your front yard completely un-maintained for weeks.
 The grass is brown and dead.
 Your driveway is cracked and withered.
 Maybe a tree – struck by lightning – is strewn across your lawn.